FOR IMMEDIATE RELEASE

 December 3, 2018

 Garden State Equality

-GSE’s Map and Expand program is dedicated to ensuring that LGBT individuals have access to quality healthcare professionals who respect them and promote safe, inclusive environments.
+GSE’s Map and Expand program is dedicated to ensuring that LGBTQ individuals have access to quality healthcare professionals who respect them and promote safe, inclusive environments.
 The organization's team works with doctors, therapists, and hospitals to figure out what advocacy and programming efforts are needed to provide the best care possible for this vulnerable population.
-This grant supports community capacity building, as proposed trainings and workshops will strengthen the skills, abilities, and processes that local healthcare providers need to create safe and inclusive environments that meet the needs of the LGBT community and improve their health outcomes.
+This grant supports community capacity building, as proposed trainings and workshops will strengthen the skills, abilities, and processes that local healthcare providers need to create safe and inclusive environments that meet the needs of the LGBTQ community and improve their health outcomes.

 About Garden State Equality

 Since 2004, Garden State Equality has built a reputation as the go-to agency for lesbian, gay, bisexual and transgender rights in New Jersey.
-The organization’s mission is to provide cutting-edge programs and services that meet the needs of the LGBT community in our state.
-Garden State Equality aims to serve as a model for other statewide LGBT organizations and grassroots networks, helping them build successful initiatives that address similar imperatives in their communities.
+The organization’s mission is to provide cutting-edge programs and services that meet the needs of the LGBTQ community in our state.
+Garden State Equality aims to serve as a model for other statewide LGBTQ organizations and grassroots networks, helping them build successful initiatives that address similar imperatives in their communities.

 About The Provident Bank Foundation

 The Provident Bank Foundation was established in 2003 by Provident Bank to enhance the quality of life in the region through support of not-for-profit groups, institutions, schools and other 501(c)(3) organizations that provide services in communities served by the Bank.
 Since inception, the Foundation has granted more than $24 million to not-for-profit organizations and institutions working toward stronger communities.